telerik/fiddler-everywhere-docs/traffic/inspect-traffic.md

 The following rules are applied when you are selecting and changing sessions and using the **Inspectors** tab:

-- **Double-click** on a session to activate the default Inspectors for a selected session.
-Fiddler Everywhere will automatically decide which inspector is best suited to display the selected session's request and response when the inspectors are activated.
+- Double-click a session to activate the default Inspectors for a selected session.
+Fiddler Everywhere will automatically decide which inspector is best suited to display the request and response of the selected session when the inspectors are activated.

-- **Single-click** on a session to activate the last shown Inspectors.
-This is useful when you want to inspect specific inspectors for many sessions, and you don't need Fiddler Everywhere to load the best inspector based on the requests/response data.
+- Single-click a session to activate the last shown Inspectors.
+This is useful when you want to inspect specific inspectors for many sessions, and you don't need Fiddler Everywhere to load the best inspector based on the requests or response data.

 ![Live Traffic and Inspectors](../images/livetraffic/websessions/websessions-list-all.png)